emersonluisalves1980/emersonluisalves1980/README.md

 - 👋 Hi, I’m Emerson Luis Alves
-- 👀 I’m interested in area T.I.
+- 👀 I’m interested in area of T.I.
 - 🌱 I’m currently learning Engenharia de Software
 - 💞️ I’m looking to collaborate no Que For Do Meu CONHECIMENTO.
 - 📫 How to reach me emerson.alves@catolicasc.edu.br